Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 ```
 [Siren]
 > A popular drink.
-> APPEAR Sapphire colored/silver bubbles/sprig of mint/smells alcoholic/tastes like rust metal.
+>APPEAR Sapphire colored/silver bubbles/sprig of mint/smells alcoholic/tastes like rust metal.
-> EFFECTS Inspires drinker to dance.
+>EFFECT Inspires drinker to dance.
 ```
-Again, this is equivalent in effectiveness and slightly more space efficient (155 chars vs 169).
+Again, this is equivalent in effectiveness and a bit more space efficient (156 chars vs 169).

 For reference, the Zaltys example:
 ```